Brian-Waddell/BookmarK-Final-/README.md

 As a user, I want to be able to upload a profile picture, so that I can personalize my profile.

+As a user, I want to be able to add more books to the general collection where other users can see and comment on.

+As a user, I want to add books to a favorite collection.